objektwerks/fp/README.md

 Fastparse
 ---------
->Scala native calc app using Fastparse and Scala 3.
+>Scala native calc app using FastParse and Scala 3.

 Install
 -------